Sm00thix/IKPLS/CONTRIBUTING.md

 ## Build the documentation

-1. Install sphinx and the sphinx-rtd-theme:
+1. Install sphinx, the sphinx-rtd-theme, and the MyST-Parser:

     ```shell
-    pip3 install sphinx sphinx-rtd-theme
+    pip3 install sphinx sphinx-rtd-theme myst-parser
     ```

 2. Change to the docs directory: